 The affected individual may seem subdued and withdrawn, especially in socially or mentally challenging situations.

-Stage 5: Moderately severe cognitive decline (Moderate or mid-stage Alzheimer's disease)
+Stage 5 Symptoms: Moderately severe cognitive decline (Moderate or mid-stage Alzheimer's disease)

 Major gaps in memory and deficits in cognitive function emerge.
 Some assistance with day-to-day activities becomes essential.
 At this stage, individuals may: